“If you have something you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”

 Anonymous surfing is only possible if your web browser allows it; which shouldn’t prevent you from taking a few precautions.

-cookies from certain sites you trust, but they will slow down your browser and there are bots that trawl cookies to sell your IP to third parties.
+You may accept cookies from certain sites you trust, but they will slow down your browser and there are bots that trawl cookies to sell your IP to third parties.
 The same is true for passwords, even encrypted.
 Anything stored on the Web is susceptible to being hacked by persons of questionable morals.
-Habits to Adopt & Break to Protect Your Data Online Encrypt your access data

 Criminals take advantage of lax security.